Best Shampoo for Dry Hair and Scalp (2026 Guide)

 3) Aveeno Scalp Soothing Oat Milk Blend — Best for dry, sensitive scalp (budget)

-What it is: A very gentle, dermatologist-beloved formula featuring colloidal oatmeal, oat extract, and glycerin to relieve tight, uncomfortable scalp.
+What it is: A gentle formula featuring colloidal oatmeal, oat extract, and glycerin to help soothe a tight, uncomfortable scalp.

-Good to know: Light scent; if your ends are very parched, pair with a richer conditioner or weekly mask.
+Good to know: Light fragrance.
+If your ends are very parched, pair it with a richer conditioner or a weekly mask.

 We may earn a small referral fee